lovelysystems/lovely-kafka-backup/README.md

 # Kbackup CLI

-The CLI `kbackup` generally assumes that topics it writes to either exist or are auto created.
+The docker image also contains a CLI for manual restore operations.
+The CLI can be run using the `kbackup` command. `kbackup` generally assumes that topics it writes to either exist or are auto created.
 It doesn't create any topics.

-## Running
+## Usage

 The cli can be run using gradle: